munireddy/ansibleAwsInfra/README.md

 # ansibleAwsInfra
 Ansible project to create AWS EC2 instances and update the IP addresses in hosts file.
-This host file and be used in other ansible task to deploy and configure software
+This host file can be used in other ansible tasks to deploy and configure software